 The course is primarily run through the weekly online sessions, which are a live lecture where you can also ask questions or get a discussion going.

 Additiional material that you may wish to explore is on the course website.
 This will help you go deeper into the subject matter, should you wish to do so.

-There will be four discussion periods during the course, where we can discuss any of the course material or any questions you may have about kilns and firing.
-These will be at the end of selected sessions, and also will be set up for other days and times for those who cannot attend the live sessions, whether due to time zones or other commitments.
+There will be an additional discussion session at the end of the course, where we can discuss any of the course material or any questions you may have about kilns and firing.
+This will be scheduled to best suit all students, including those who have not been able to attend the live session.

 Are there any other costs?
 Is there anything I need to bring?